FutureMind/bitrise-step-huawei-app-gallery-apk-distribution/README.md

-# Huawei App Gallery APK Distribution
+# Huawei App Gallery App Distribution

-Uploads apk to Huawei App Gallery
+Uploads apk/aab to Huawei App Gallery

 ## How to use this Step